 draft recommendations to improve oversight and efficiencies in Alberta’s surface material extraction program.

 Thank you to all that submitted recommendations for the review.
 We appreciate your feedback.

 For further information on surface material dispositions, please visit:

-Changes to File Number for Consultation (FNC) Requirements
+Changes to the Electronic Disposition System (EDS) Related to File Number for Consultation (FNC) Requirements and Associated Applications

 Do you have any questions on this new process?
 Please contact us at: